 Sevens is more than just a game, it’s a festival of rugby with the off field entertainment as impressive as on field there is no reason everyone can’t be involved!

 Alcohol.
-Think again Western Force 7s High Performance
+Think again Western Australia 7s High Performance

-The Western force has a proud history of sevens results with multiple top four finishes and a significant number of athletes going through the Australian pathway.
+The Western Australia has a proud history of sevens results with multiple top four finishes and a significant number of athletes going through the Australian pathway.

 Player nominations are now open!
 Register HERE